goulartfs/mop/README.md

 With this project I hope to easily manage the medications that my family and I need.

+This project is also an object-oriented programming exercise seeking to follow Domain Driven Development, Test Driven Development, Clean Architecture and Clean Code concepts.

+## Project Structure

+> Should I use a service layer or make my
+> application depend directly on the use case?
+> It makes a difference?

+- **app** - Application main directory.
+Concrete implementations.

+- **domain** - Domain layer, with entities and business rules.
+Abstract implementations.

+- **infrastructure** - Technical implementations and infrastructure details.

+- **tests** - testing module, here we concentrate unit and functional tests, etc.

 ## Mapped Entities

 - **Medicine** - represents a medicine